sathvikchilaka/react-machine-coding-round-faqs/README.md

-# React All Hooks Tuts @RoadsideCoderYT
+# React Components Tuts @RoadsideCoderYT

 This project has most of the basic react components and gets you on board with the ReactJS interview prep.